Updating the SiD Detector concept: Software Developments

 \subsection{Common Event Data Model(EDM)}

 A common EDM has served the linear collider community very well and \lcio~\cite{Gaede:2003ip} has been very successful throughout the community. \lcio has bindings for many languages ranging from \fortran to \python and \julia, which has been another ingredient for its success.
-Both detector concepts for the ILC are strongly supporting maintaining a common EDM, as it increases the capability to quickly cross-check results and reduces the amount of manpower needed to support a multitude of EDMs.
-Updates to the EDM will support multi-threading and fast in-memory serialization to take advantage of the next-generation CPUs.
+All linear collider concepts strongly supporting maintaining a common EDM, as it increases the capability to quickly cross-check results and reduces the amount of manpower needed to support a multitude of EDMs.
+Updates will support multi-threading and fast in-memory serialization to take advantage of the next-generation CPUs.